Welcome to ProCompounding Pharmacy in Johnson City, TN.

 Hair loss is not just a men's issue; it's a concern that affects many women as well.
 Understanding the underlying causes can be the first step toward effective treatment.
-In this three-part series, we'll explore the seven most common reasons for hair loss in women and offer insights into diagnosis and treatment options.
+We'll explore the seven most common reasons for hair loss in women and offer insights into diagnosis and treatment options.

 Androgenic Alopecia, also known as Female Pattern Hair Loss (FPHL), is hereditary.
 It affects approximately 30 million American women, making it the most common cause of hair loss.